anacierdem/simpleFastProxy/README.md

 		"tempFolder": "/tmp/", //Temporary file folder (defaults to "/tmp/"), "externalProxyHost": null, //Additional proxy host and port (requests will be further forwarded to this endpoint);
 		"externalProxyPort": null,
 		"interceptSSL": true, //Should the proxy intercept HTTPS requests?
-Below options are necesseray if this is true.
+Below options are necessary if this is true.
 		"rootCAKey": "path/to/rootCA/key", //root CA key file (.key) "rootCACert": "path/to/rootCA/cert", //root CA certificate file (.pem) "rootCAPass": "XXXX" //root CA passphrase